wp-plugins/twitter-image-host/readme.txt

 == Changelog ==

+= 0.5.1 =

+ * Bugfix for when content folder doesn't exist

 = 0.5 =
  * Implemented a widget, shortcode and standalone PHP function to display uploaded images (see documentation)
  * Implemented loop-style template tags to create custom pages for displaying entries